randerzander/RulesTopology/README.md

 def, new2, [456, 789]
 ```

+The diagram below depicts the topology. 'source1' is the window "filler". 'source2' is a second stream which needs to be enriched with all matching events from source1.

 ![Topology Diagram](/screenshots/topology.png?raw=true)

 Anything returned from the rules is emitted as an output tuple.
 It's up to a downstream bolt to route output to its intended final destination.
 This lets rules focus on business logic instead of mechanics.